 Change the game for Carson

-Carson is five years old.
+Carson is six years old.
 A big Manchester City fan, he absolutely loves football.

 His muscles are weak and growing weaker, but when he plays football with his friends, he likes to stay in the game.